 Most of my photos that include meteors are captured when using the time lapse feature or when using the custom timer.
 As such, I may not actually see the meteor streaking across the sky that my camera captures.
 So, how do you know for sure that you have captured a meteor.
 Brighter meteors will leave a characteristic “fingerprint”.
 They often have a greenish tail and a brighter spot toward the head where the meteor exploded.
 The image below shows that clearly.
 Smaller meteors may still show up in your image, but will not have a noticeable colour associated with them.

 Using Live Composite

-If you are an Olympus shooter, your first inclination might be to use the Live Composite feature since it will capture all changes in light over the course of many minutes or hours.
-This will allow you to capture up to 3 hours of night sky activity in a single image, or up to 6 hours when shooting with the E-M1 Mark III.
+If you are an OM SYSTEM shooter, your first inclination might be to use the Live Composite feature since it will capture all changes in light over the course of many minutes or hours.
+This will allow you to capture up to 6 hours of night sky activity in a single image.
 I would actually advise against this since the star trails will overlap any of the meteors that you capture, unless this is the effect you are looking for.

 With a bit of planning, and a bit of luck it is quite possible to capture numerous meteors over the course of an hour or so of shooting.
 Just remember to make a wish after each one.

-Share your best meteor photography in the Olympus User Gallery.
+Share your best meteor photography in our User Gallery.